 Located just 13 miles from downtown Santa Cruz, Breathing Trees offers a unique glamping experience in the heart of the Santa Cruz Mountains.

-This eco-friendly retreat features innovative accommodations like treehouses and glamping pods, including a one-of-a-kind Tree Tent suspended 25 feet above the ground, but about 10 feet off the deck—it's currently the only one of its kind in North America.
+One-of-a-kind Tree Tent suspended 25 feet above the ground, but about 10 feet off the deck—it's currently the only one of its kind in North America.

 Surrounded by redwoods and a year-round spring-fed creek, it’s perfect for those seeking tranquility and adventure.
 Amenities include cozy fold-down beds, a modern design, and easy access to hiking trails and mountain biking routes.